The Recruit (American TV series)

-The Recruit is an American spy-adventure television series created by Alexi Hawley for Netflix.
+The Recruit is an American spy adventure television series created by Alexi Hawley for Netflix.
 The show follows Owen Hendricks (Noah Centineo), a CIA lawyer who becomes involved in massive international conflicts with dangerous parties after an asset tries to expose her relationship to the agency.

-The series was released on Netflix on December 16, 2022.
-In January 2023, the series was renewed for a second season.
+The series premiered on December 16, 2022, and the second season was released on January 30, 2025.
+In March 2025, The Recruit was canceled after two seasons.

 Synopsis

-Fledgling lawyer Owen Hendricks, who has just started working for the CIA, has his life turned upside down when he encounters an asset who demands exoneration from the agency.
-Once she tries to expose her long-term relationship with the CIA, he becomes entangled in convoluted international politics.
-As Hendricks negotiates with the asset, he finds himself at odds with menacing individuals and groups, risking his life as he tries to fulfill his duties.
+Fledgling lawyer Owen Hendricks, who has just started working for the CIA after graduating from Georgetown Law, has his life turned upside down when he encounters an Eastern European asset who threatens extortion if she is not freed from prison.
+As her long-term relationship with the CIA is revealed, he becomes entangled in convoluted international politics.
+Hendricks negotiates with the asset and finds himself at odds with menacing individuals and groups, risking his life as he tries to fulfill his duties.